yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Why?

-- *Strategist Fees!* - V3 brings back the ability for developers of strategies to earn the fees generated from their strategy.
-Meaning your earning potential is unlimited.
+- *Strategist Fees!* - V3 brings back the ability for developers of strategies to earn the fees generated from their strategy: meaning your earning potential is unlimited.
-- *Codify Your yield Farming* - Tokenized strategies make it super easy for anyone to codify their own yield generating strategies.
-Wanna keep your alpha private?
+- *Codify Your Yield Farming* - Tokenized strategies make it super easy for anyone to codify their own yield-generating strategies.
+Want to keep your alpha private?
 No problem they come fully customizable to allow for you to be the only one allowed to deposit.
-- *Simple 4626 Wrappers* - Tokenized Strategies make a super easy and cheap way to give any previously deployed protocol a ERC-4626 interface.
+- *Simple 4626 Wrappers* - Tokenized strategies make a super easy and cheap way to give any previously deployed protocol a ERC-4626 interface.
 This opens up any protocol to easily integrate into the rapidly growing 4626 ecosystem (including Yearn Meta Vaults).

 ## Definitions
 - [Strategy](https://github.com/yearn/tokenized-strategy) : A strategy or "Tokenized Strategy" in V3 refers to an ERC-4626 compliant contract that utilizes the [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol#L14-L26) pattern that either meta vaults or individual users can deposit directly into and receive shares in return.
 The strategy takes the underlying asset and deploys it in a single source in order to generate yield on that asset.